 Will it make a difference?
 I don’t know, but it can’t hurt either.

 We can say now that the benefits are endless, from high energy levels, preventing type -2 diabetes and low cholesterol to a healthy heart.
 See more in detail below:

 - Eat more Fruits and Vegetables – According to the USDA half of what you eat should be fruits and veggies.
 However, most Americans are eating more meat than produce.
-By eliminating meat, you allow more room for fruits and veggies.
+By eliminating or reducing meat, you allow more room for healthy fruits and veggies.

-- Lose Weight – In an Oxford University study of approximately 38,000 Americans, researchers found that meat-eaters tended to have the highest body mass index (BMI) for their age and vegans the lowest, with vegetarians in the middle.
+- Lose Weight – In a recent Oxford University study it revealed that meat-eaters tended to have the highest risk of heart disease and the highest body mass index (BMI).
+Vegans have the lowest, with vegetarians in the middle.
 The most likely reason is that vegetarian meals tend to be richer in antioxidants and fiber, which keeps your regular and helps to lose weight.

 - Live Longer – You can add approximately 13 years to your life and be healthier in your latter years if you stay on a vegetarian diet, according to Michael F. Roizen, MD, author of The RealAge Diet. ”People who consume saturated, four-legged fat have a shorter life span and more disability at the end of their lives.
 Animal products clog your arteries, zap your energy and slow down your immune system.”

-- Reduce Hormone Intake – Ranchers inject beef cows with hormones to make them grow 20% faster and dairy cows to make them produce 15% more milk.
-The FDA says that these hormones do not affect us, but it still concerns me that I am ingesting these unnatural hormones.
+- Reduce Hormone Intake – Ranchers inject beef cows with hormones to make them grow 20% faster and to make them produce 15% more milk.
+The FDA says that these hormones do not affect us, but the point being is that it still concerns me that I am ingesting these unnatural hormones.